Christmas gifts from the 50s, 60s and 70s

 Gin was as popular in the 50s as today.
 Although the brand names have changed, in the 1950s you would have probably bought Booth's (33/4 per bottle in 1950), Gilbey's, Beefeater or Gordon's.

 In spite of an increasing body of evidence blaming smoking for cancer and other diseases, cigarettes were high on the Christmas shopping list for both men and women in the 60s and 70s.

-Manufacturerspackaged 40 or 50 cigarettes in sleeve holding a couple of regular packs.
-There were new designs each year and you could write "to and from" on the back, so at least you knew who was shortening your life.
+Manufacturers packaged forty or fifty cigarettes in sleeve holding a couple of regular packs.
+There were new designs each year and you could write "to and from" on the back, so at least you knew who was shortening your life!

-Smokers at Christmas often took the opportunity for a longer, more luxurious smoke and looked forward to king sized versions of their favourite brand, such as Player's No6 Kings.
+Smokers at Christmas often took the opportunity for a longer, more luxurious smoke.
+They looked forward to king size versions of their favourite brands, such as Player's No6 Kings.

 Retrowow Established 2002